 Consistently High Performing Teachers

-Certain educators with professional, lead professional or senior professional teaching licenses may not need to complete additional coursework or equivalent continuing education credits to renew their educator licenses.
-An educator who meets the State Board of Education’s definition of consistently high-performing teacher is exempt from the requirement to complete any additional coursework for the renewal of a professional educator license for the next renewal cycle.
+The Consistently High Performing Teachers (CHPT) component in ORC 3319.22 was designed to exempt certain educators with professional, lead professional or senior professional teaching licenses from the requirement to complete any additional coursework for the renewal of a professional educator license for the next renewal cycle.

 Each local professional development committee will indicate whether or not an applicant meets the eligibility criteria for the consistently high-performing teacher designation as they review professional licensure renewal requests.